To date, the IPSASB has issued the following final IPSAS:

 - IPSAS 12, Inventories, establishes the accounting treatment of inventories held by public sector entities and deals with inventories held for sale in an exchange transaction and certain inventories held for distribution at no or nominal charge.
 The IPSAS excludes from its scope work-in progress of services to be provided at no or nominal charge from recipients because they are not dealt with by IAS 2 Inventories and because they involve public sector specific issues which require further consideration.

 - IPSAS 13, Leases.
 This IPSAS is based on IAS 17 Leases.
 The IPSAS establishes requirements for financial reporting of leases and sale and leaseback transactions by public sector entities, whether as lessee or lessor.
 The PSC decided that because the IPSAS on Leases and the proposed IPSAS on Property, Plant and Equipment are closely related, it was preferable that the two IPSASs be released at the same time.
 Accordingly, the release of this IPSAS has been deferred to later in 2001.
-(See the section on Work in Progress below for a report on progress on the IPSAS on Property, Plant and Equipment.)

 - IPSAS 14, Events After the Reporting Date.
 The IPSAS is based on IAS 10, Events After the Balance Sheet Date (revised 1999) but has been amended where necessary to reflect the public sector operating environment.
 The Standard establishes criteria for deciding whether the financial statements should be adjusted for an event occurring after the reporting date.
 It distinguishes between adjustable events (those that provide evidence of conditions that existed at the reporting date) and non-adjustable events (those that are indicative of conditions that arose after the reporting date.